LordMike/MBW.BlueRiiot2MQTT/README.md

 **Topic:** (prefix)/commands/force_sync

 Sending a message to this topic will force the BR2MQTT app to poll BlueRiiot for new information.

+## Set pump schedule
+**Topic:** (prefix)/commands/pool/(pool_id)/set_pump_schedule

+*At present, all times are in UTC timezone.*

+Sending a message to this topic will configure the pump schedule for the specified pool.
+The accepted messages are: `none` - indicates no pump is present; `manual` - indicates the pump runs at manual intervals; or a schedule, as specified below:

+> You can specify the intervals at which the pump runs, by making a JSON array of times.
+This example sets two intervals from `06:00 to 12:00` and `18:00 to 22:00`:
+>
+> [["06:00", "12:00"],["18:00", "22:00"]]

+The `pool_id` can be found on an attribute in most sensors within HASS.
+It is also used in topics related to values from that pool.

 # How